milo2012/metasploitHelper/README.md

 List only metasploit modules matching the port number
 - python metasploitHelper.py -i nmap.xml -findPort

-**uriList.txt**
-- This file contains the list of URIs gathered from Metasploit modules
+- uriList.txt - This file contains the list of URIs gathered from Metasploit modules

-**port2Msf.csv**
-- This file contains the ports to metasploit module mapping (along with any additional variables that are required to be supplied)
+- port2Msf.csv - This file contains the ports to metasploit module mapping (along with any additional variables that are required to be supplied)

-**default-path.csv**
-- This file contains the uri to metasploit module mapping
+- default-path.csv - This file contains the uri to metasploit module mapping